 Two storey extension above by Neil, an architect on Design for Me.
-Click the image to see his full profile and shortlist him for your project.
+View his full profile and shortlist him for your project here

 A two storey extension can be a cost effective way of gaining maximum floorspace for your property, without eating too much into your garden.
 It will also mean that your house isn’t bottom heavy, which can be an issue with some large single storey extension projects where they have a huge living space but a lack of sleeping accommodation above.
 This short guide to two storey extensions will cover the two most important points to get you started: Do you need planning permission for a two storey extension? and How much does a two storey extension cost?